joshdaos/joshdaos/README.md

 ### Bio:

 Driven by my curiosity in tech & possessing a passion for solving complex problems,<br>I am a Software Engineer who enjoys transforming applications from logic to production.
-<br>With a strong background in delivering exceptional results in sales and providing solutions to customers, I am motivated to hone my problem-solving skills as a programmer.<br>I am eager to maximize my recent General Assembly Software Engineering immersive education, where I became fluent in Programming Languages, along with Computational-Thinking, and CS Fundamentals.<br>I believe I have a purpose to impact people by creating applications and platforms that house solutions or skills to societal issues.
-My overall goal is to be a part of a huge cause that delivers excellence to people.
+<br>With a strong background in delivering exceptional results in sales and providing solutions to customers,<br>I am motivated to hone my problem-solving skills as a programmer.<br>I am eager to maximize my recent General Assembly Software Engineering immersive education, where I became fluent in Programming Languages, along with Computational-Thinking, and CS Fundamentals.<br>I believe I have a purpose to impact people by creating applications and platforms that house solutions or skills to societal issues.<br>My overall goal is to be a part of a huge cause that delivers excellence to people.

 ### Languages & Methodologies:
 - JavaScript | Python | Node.js | React.js | Express | Django | MERN | PostgreSQL | MongoDB | Mongoose | HTML | CSS | jQuery | Git(Version Control) | Github | Agile/Scrum | Heroku(Deployment) | Notion(Project-Management) | Postman